atteks-za/athenkosi-portfolio/FortiGate Site-to-Site VPN/README.md

 | Local Address | 0.0.0.0/0.0.0.0 | 0.0.0.0/0.0.0.0 |
 | Remote Address | 0.0.0.0/0.0.0.0 | 0.0.0.0/0.0.0.0 |

-Selectors were widened from narrow per-subnet pairs to **0.0.0.0/0 ↔ 0.0.0.0/0** so that all HQ VLANs (not just the original 10.0.0.0/24) can traverse the tunnel.
+Selectors were widened from narrow per-subnet pairs to **0.0.0.0/0 ↔ 0.0.0.0/0** so that all HQ VLANs (not just the  10.0.0.0/24) can traverse the tunnel.
 With narrow selectors, VLAN traffic destined for Branch (or vice versa) was silently dropped before encryption ("no matching IPsec selector").

 Traffic scoping is instead handled by:
 - **Static routes** (which subnets go through the tunnel)